Crypto69/porsche-vin-decoder/README.md

 - **Multiple Formats**: Supports both European/Rest of World and USA/Canada VIN formats
 - **Visual Breakdown**: Color-coded character-by-character analysis of each VIN position
 - **Detailed Information**: Reveals model, year, factory location, engine type, body style, and serial number
+- **Random VIN Generator**: Generate valid test VINs for any Porsche model and year
 - **Example VINs**: Includes sample VINs for testing different Porsche models
 - **Responsive Design**: Works on desktop and mobile devices
 - **No Server Required**: Runs entirely in the browser with no backend dependencies